AninditaBasu/word-list-scan/README.md

 Use GitHub's issue tracking feature.

+## Acknowledgments

+The code was converted from .py to .exe through [-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe).

 ## Licensing

 The script is under [GPL 3](https://opensource.org/licenses/GPL-3.0), which is a copyleft licence.
 You are free to use and distribute this code as-is.
 You are also free to modify and distribute this code provided you distribute such modified code in its entirety under the same licence as this one, that is GPL 3.